jamestalmage/karma-angular-test-utils/Readme.md

 karma-tang
 -------------------
 Karma preprocessor support for [tang](https://github.com/jamestalmage/tang).

+[Tang](https://github.com/jamestalmage/tang) provides a series of annotations that make it easier to test your angular code.
+See the [tang readme](https://github.com/jamestalmage/tang) to understand what is possible.

-This is the recommended way to apply the transforms to your tests.
+This plugin is the recommended way to apply the `tang` annotations to your tests.

 Install:
 ```